Keepnet Labs Logo

 In this blog, we’ll explore what SASE is, its importance for modern businesses, and how it compares to traditional security models, while showcasing how Keepnet’s tools strengthen your organization’s defenses.

-Secure Access Service Edge (SASE), a concept introduced by Gartner in 2019, combines networking technologies like Software-Defined Wide Area Networking (SD-WAN) with advanced security solutions such as Zero Trust Network Access (ZTNA), Secure Web Gateways (SWG), and Cloud Access Security Brokers (CASB).
+Secure Access Service Edge, a concept introduced by Gartner in 2019, combines networking technologies like Software-Defined Wide Area Networking (SD-WAN) with advanced security solutions such as Zero Trust Network Access (ZTNA), Secure Web Gateways (SWG), and Cloud Access Security Brokers (CASB).
 Delivered through the cloud, SASE ensures secure access to data and applications, regardless of location.

 By integrating these functionalities, SASE simplifies network management, reduces security risks, and enhances connectivity.
 It is designed to address the challenges of remote workforces and complex multi-cloud environments.